The first years of a child’s life are a wonderful time and every child deserves the best possible start.

 We are open from 07:30 to 18:30 for 50 weeks of the year, with the option of an extended day or a school day session.

-The children will enjoy all the attention that they would normally receive at home but with the added benefits of trained staff, a full time chef and fantastic facilities specifically intended to stimulate each area of development.
+The children will enjoy all the attention that they would normally receive at home but with the added benefits of trained staff, a chef and fantastic facilities specifically intended to stimulate each area of development.

 Our Day Nursery comprises of four rooms which are tailored to suit small groups of children within a specific age range.
 We appreciate that the difference between a five month old baby and a three year old child is substantial and we therefore provide age appropriate rooms that are specifically designed to ignite each child’s curiosity and facilitate development.
 In addition, the surrounding woodlands and secluded walled garden provide exciting outdoor learning opportunities whatever the weather.